michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.5.0 =
+- Added the forth parameter of submit information to the validation filter callbacks so that callback methods can know which framework field submit button is pressed etc.
 - Added the a method to the field type class that is triggered when a field of the field type is registered.
 - Added the `field_types_admin_page_framework` filter that allows you to register field types sitewide.
 - Added the `url` argument for in-page tab definition arrays that allows the user to add link navigation tab.